Coritiba Foot Ball Club

 First president of the club along with other leaders.

 Supporters at Major Antônio Couto Pereira Stadium.

-Coritiba Foot Ball Club, commonly known as Coritiba and colloquially referred to as [the] Coxa, is a Brazilian football club from Curitiba, capital city of the Brazilian state of Paraná.
-Founded in 1909 by German immigrants, it is the oldest football club and the club with most titles in the state.

-Coritiba's home stadium is the Estádio Couto Pereira, built in 1932, with the capacity of 40,000 fans.
+Coritiba Foot Ball Club, commonly known as Coritiba and colloquially referred to as the Coxa, is a Brazilian football club based in Curitiba, Paraná.
+It plays it home matches in Estádio Couto Pereira, built in 1932, with the capacity of 40,000 spectators.
+Competes in the Campeonato Paranaense, the Paraná premier state league, and in the Campeonato Brasileiro Série A, the top-tier of Brazilian football.

+Founded in 1909 by German immigrants, it is the oldest football club and the club with the most titles in the state.
+The club has won the state league 39 times.
+Coritiba was the first club from Paraná to win the Brazilian league in 1985, breaking the hegemony of teams from São Paulo, Rio de Janeiro, Rio Grande do Sul and Minas Gerais that had lasted since the 1960s.
+It has also won three Campeonato Brasileiro Série B titles, in 2007, 2010 and 2025.

 Its main rivalry is with Athletico Paranaense, with whom it plays the Atletiba derby, one of the great rivalries in Brazilian football, also competing in the derby Paratiba, which is disputed with Paraná Clube.

-Coritiba was the first club from Paraná to win the Brazilian Championship in 1985, breaking the hegemony of teams from São Paulo, Rio de Janeiro, Rio Grande do Sul and Minas Gerais that had lasted since the 1960s.
-It has also won two Brazilian Championship Série B titles, in 2007 and 2010.
-The club has won the Paraná State Championship 39 times – more than both of its main rivals combined (Athletico Paranaense having 27 titles and Paraná Clube 7).

 In June 2023, Treecorp Investimentos completed the purchase of 90% of the club's SAF, in a deal valued at 1.1 billion reais.